stolostron/rhacm-docs/security/create_iam_policy.md

 # Managing IAM policies

-Apply an IAM policy to check the number of cluster administrators that you allow in your cluster.
+Apply an IAM policy to check the number of cluster administrators that you allow in your managed cluster.
 Learn to create, apply, view, and update your IAM policies in the following sections.

 ## Creating an IAM policy